AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Pro & Premium User Guide/Best practices/Obtain the actual source IP addresses of requests to the origin server that is not
         deployed on Alibaba Cloud.md

 # Obtain the actual source IP addresses of requests to the origin server that is not deployed on Alibaba Cloud

-If you use a server in your on-premises data center as the origin server and use Anti-DDoS Pro or Anti-DDoS Premium to protect your service, service requests are first scrubbed by Anti-DDoS Pro or Anti-DDoS Premium and then forwarded to the origin server.
+If you use a server in your on-premises data center as the origin server and use Anti-DDoS Pro or Anti-DDoS Premium to protect your service, requests are first scrubbed by Anti-DDoS Pro or Anti-DDoS Premium and then forwarded to the origin server.
 The origin server cannot directly obtain the actual source IP addresses of the requests.
 This topic describes how to obtain the actual source IP addresses by configuring the TOA module on the origin server.

 The method in this topic applies to the following operating systems: